OceanL008/NGDCNet/gray_result/README.md

-## This is the grayscale image after denoising by our model.
+## These are the grayscale images after denoising by our model.
+## ## In this paper, PSNR and SSIM are computed using psnr_ssim.py
 ## I mistakenly wrote the filename bsd68 as cbsd68.